cloud-security-research/sgx-kms/README.md

                 3 :- Mr Enclave of the Client is validated with a list of third party enclaves. attribute : Path of the file containing base64 encoded Mr Enclave or Mr Signer or list of Mr Enclave.
 First line of file will contain owner's Mr enclave.
     * **NOTE** owner is that enclave who created the project *

+* #### Example sequence of steps for secure key management

+1. While testing clients with enclaves, get the MR_ENCLAVE value of you client enclave.
+If hex encoded, then convert the hex encoded mr_enclave value to base64 format

+**echo “hex encoded mr_enclave string” | xxd –r –p | base64**

+This will print the base64 string of the mr_enclave.
+Copy it

+2. Go inside /opt/barbiE/test_scripts folder.
+Execute the client enclave to test secret management on a fresh new project ID.
+Pass the base64 string of mr_enclave as the owner of the project.

+**python sgx_client_with_hw.py -ip 127.0.0.1 -p <new_project_id> -s 89938EF55B8EB8501972C5C1B76DC8C8 -crt /opt/BarbiE/client.pem --server_verify_ias  -o_mr_e  <base64_string of the owner’s mrenclave>  -kdir ./**

+3. If you want give other enclaves access to the secrets of this project then create a file with any name and copy the base64 string of owner enclave as the first line and then base64 string of mr_enclave or mr_signer of other enclave who can access the secret.

+Example content of the file containing list of identities

+yy0Q5ER3pwI+r50fVLoS2AjkPKzzTYi5qMx555NcYIU=
+YCd60v38V+mA6Hbn+HisGQmIDqU4B5Wn6OqYsVeEH4U=

+4. Save the file and issue the policy management command to set the policy for third party mr_enclave verification

+**python project_policy_mgmt.py -ip 127.0.0.1 -p <same project id as above>  -po 3 -att <file containing list of mr_enclave base64 values.
+First line should always be owner’s mr_enclave base64 value>**

+5. Or issue the policy management command to set the policy for third party mr_signer verification only.

+**python project_policy_mgmt.py -ip 127.0.0.1 -p <same project id as above> -po 2 -att <file containing just the mr_signer base64 value in the second line.
+First line should be owner’s mr_enclave base64 value>**

 ```diff
 - The above test scripts are for standalone use of barbican.
 If barbican is configured with Keystone, the client scripts wont work.
 ```